 2. Wide Range Cassettes

-With the move to 12-speed shifting, the additional cogs at the rear cassette offer an impressive jump in overall range compared to their outgoing 11-speed siblings.
+With the move to 12-speed shifting, the additional sprockets at the rear cassette offer an impressive jump in overall range compared to their outgoing 11-speed siblings.
 Available in 10-26T,10-28T, and 10-33T configurations, the new cassettes offer between 260% and 330% total range.

 3. AXS Wireless technology